Go to content Go to search

-Can I use Quick-Step Vinyl in combination with underfloor heating or cooling?
+Can I combine vinyl and underfloor heating or cooling?

 Vinyl flooring and underfloor heating are a match made in heaven, which makes vinyl extremely popular in both renovations and new buildings.
 All Quick-Step Vinyl floors can be combined with low-temperature underfloor heating or cooling.